mikalai-hryb/notes/terraform.md

 The main purpose of the Terraform language is declaring resources, which represent infrastructure objects.
 All other language features exist only to make the definition of resources more flexible and convenient.

+### What is the difference between TF language and HCL?

+Terraform's configuration language is based on a more general language called HCL.

 ### What is Terraform configuration?

 A Terraform configuration is a complete document in the Terraform language that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.